matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

 ```

 Positioned grid items lie on top of other items just like any absolute positioned element.
 They don’t affect the position of other items, and they’re completely ignored during auto-placement.\
-This is where it gets interesting: Setting `left` and `top` to `0` doesn’t place them in the top left corner of their parent item (the `ul`) but in the cell they’re placed in.
+This is where it gets interesting: setting `left` and `top` to `0` doesn’t place them in the top left corner of their parent item (the `ul`) but in the cell they’re placed in.

 <div class="js-a-focus-demo" data-button="Show tab order">
 <ul class="a-grid-absolute">